-Zakat is a compulsory act of worship that requires Muslims who own wealth at or above a certain threshold to donate a portion of that wealth, typically 2.5%, to those who are eligible.
-This threshold is called the Nisab.
+Zakat is a compulsory act of worship that requires Muslims, at or above a certain wealth threshold, to donate a portion of that wealth, typically 2.5%, to those who are eligible.
+This threshold is called the Nisab (sometimes also spelled niṣāb).

 In today’s day and age we do not use silver or gold as a monetary exchange so when calculating your Zakat, you need to find out the equivalent of the rates the Prophet (peace be upon him) set but in your local currency.

 Although some scholars still maintain that gold should be used regardless, using silver is safer and more beneficial for the recipients of Zakat.
 In most cases, this means that if your net assets (income and savings) are above the silver Nisab threshold, you must pay Zakat on the total amount of wealth you own.